Key takeaways

 Can you lock a door remotely?

-Yes, you can lock a door remotely if the door has an internet-connected smart lock.
-A remote controllable smart lock connects to WiFi so that you can lock and unlock it from a device like your smartphone or tablet.
+Yes, you can lock a door remotely if it has an internet-connected smart lock.
+A remote-controllable smart lock connects to WiFi so that you can lock and unlock it from a device like your smartphone or tablet.

 Are remote door locks safe?

 Yes, remote door locks are safe.
-In fact, remote-control door locks may be safer than traditional locks because it’s easier for someone to pick a traditional keyhole lock than to guess the access code for your smart lock.
+In fact, remote-controlled door locks may be safer than traditional locks because it’s easier for someone to pick a keyhole lock than guess the access code for your smart lock.

 How does a remote control door lock work?

-A remote control door lock works by receiving wireless signals from the remote control, such as a clicker or a remote control door lock app.
-Since remote control door locks connect to the internet, they can receive wireless signals.
+A remote-controlled door lock works by receiving wireless signals from a remote control, such as a clicker or a remote-controlled door lock app.
+Since remote-controlled door locks can connect to the internet, they can receive wireless signals.
 Upon receiving these signals, the lock unlocks or locks accordingly.

 While there are many ways for a remote control door lock to work, two steps are always constant.